 John stared at Mycroft for several moments.
 "Vigil?"

 "Oh, yes.
-Sherlock is refusing to leave your bedside-unless I am present-so that no one has access to you without being carefully scrutinized.
+Sherlock is refusing to leave your bedside—unless I am present, that is—so that no one has access to you without being carefully scrutinized.
 I'm afraid you'll be a pariah to the staff here in short order.
 He's very worried about you."
 The last statement was infused with a bit of amused wonder.

 John closed his eyes and fought off the light-headed feeling, forcing himself to concentrate.
 "You think I'm in danger?"

 Mycroft was silent for a full minute before answering.
 "Not immediate danger, no. I believe Moriarty has left the country."